davidgiven/wordgrinder/README.Windows.txt

 anything like a traditional Windows application.
 You Have Been Warned.

 INSTALLATION
 ============

 No installation is needed.
-Simply run wordgrinder.exe and it will start.
+Simply uncompress the zipfile somewhere, run wordgrinder.exe and it will start.

 However: